Addiction and Bipolar Disorder: What’s The Connection and How Do I Get Help?

 This article was updated on March 29, 2023.

 Today marks World Bipolar Day, an event that provides an opportunity to examine the origins and sustaining factors of bipolar disorder, as well as ways to reduce stigma and help ourselves and our loved ones manage this condition.
 It’s also an opportunity to examine the relationship between bipolar disorder and alcohol or drug addiction.

 Like other types of serious mental health issues, addiction, and bipolar disorder are closely linked.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that over nine million (nearly four percent) of American adults currently struggle with a co-occurring mental illness and substance use disorder, and the onset and progression of bipolar disorder is one of the largest drivers of this alarming correlation.
-SAMHSA also reports that 30-50 percent of people who struggle with bipolar disorder (including bipolar 1 and bipolar 2) will develop a substance use disorder during some point in their lives, for which they’ll need comprehensive dual-diagnosis treatment.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that over nine million (nearly four percent) American adults currently struggle with a co-occurring mental illness and substance use disorder in 2021, and the onset and progression of bipolar disorder is one of the largest drivers of this alarming correlation.
+SAMHSA also reports that 30-50 percent of people who struggle with bipolar disorder (including bipolar 1 and bipolar 2) will develop a substance use disorder at some point in their lives, for which they’ll need comprehensive dual-diagnosis treatment.

 Bipolar disorder (formerly called manic-depressive illness or manic depression) is defined by the National Institute of Mental Health (NIMH) as a mental disorder that causes unusual shifts in mood, energy, activity levels, concentration, and the ability to carry out day-to-day tasks.
 There are multiple types of bipolar disorder, including:

 - Bipolar I —Manifested through manic episodes lasting for a week or more, or those that were so severe they required immediate hospitalization.
 These incidents also often include prolonged bouts of depression.

 - Bipolar II — Identified and diagnosed through a pattern of depressive episodes and hypomanic episodes, but not the full-blown manic episodes that are typical of Bipolar I Disorder.